-Since 2009 the QPAC International Series has featured many of the world’s finest companies from the United States, England, Cuba, Germany, Russia, France and Italy.
+From 2009 to 2019 the QPAC International Series has featured many of the world’s finest companies from the United States, England, Cuba, Germany, Russia, France and Italy.

-The QPAC International Series is a way to engage in a creative, cultural and intellectual exchange between communities from different countries and the various diasporas that make up contemporary Australia.
+The QPAC International Series has been a way to engage in a creative, cultural and intellectual exchange between communities from different countries and the various diasporas that make up contemporary Australia.

-Each year, in addition to stunning on stage productions, the International Series incorporates a program of events and activities curated in collaboration with our visiting company to expand understanding of the productions, the artists and country these companies call home.
-Delivered in live and digital environments, the program includes exhibitions, talks and discussions, masterclasses, a live simulcast and community driven participation.
+Each year, in addition to stunning on stage productions, the International Series incorporated a program of events and activities curated in collaboration with our visiting company to expand understanding of the productions, the artists and country these companies call home.
+Delivered in live and digital environments, the program included exhibitions, talks and discussions, masterclasses, a live simulcast and community driven participation.

 The QPAC International Series 2020 did not proceed due to the global COVID-19 pandemic.